FCBGP/fcbgp-implementation/bgpd/fcserver/README.md

 BGPd:

-- In `frr.conf`, every neighbor should be in separate groups.
+- In `frr.conf`, every neighbor should be in separate peer-groups for sending different BGP Updates.

 FCServer:

-- You need to modify the `local_asn` in `assets/config.json`.
+- You need to modify the `local_asn` and other configurations in `assets/config.json`.
-- `make setup` is needed after modification.
+- `make setup` is needed after modification or just modified the file `/etc/frr/asssets/config.json` directly.

 # compile